Talkspace Inc. (TALK) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for Talkspace Inc. (TALK) is $5.00, which is $1.28 above the current market price.
-The public float for TALK is 161.73M, and currently, short sellers hold a 1.15% ratio of that floaft.
-The average trading volume of TALK on September 13, 2023 was 492.61K shares.
+The average price point forecasted by analysts for Talkspace Inc. (TALK) is $5.00, which is $1.0 above the current market price.
+The public float for TALK is 161.73M, and currently, short sellers hold a 1.05% ratio of that float.
+The average trading volume of TALK on September 19, 2023 was 509.58K shares.

 TALK’s Market Performance